 Other attractions at the show include woodchopping displays, a petting farm for the little ones, displays of vintage machinery and motors as well as trade stands and food and drinks carts.

-The 2016 Show saw the return of the Peninsula to Plate Competition.
-Celebrating the very best of locally grown lamb on both the hoof and plate, the competition for honours at the next show will no doubt prove to be as fierce as the last.
+The 2019 Show sees the return of the Peninsula to Plate Competition.
+Celebrating the very best of locally grown lamb on both the hoof and plate, the competition for honours at the next show will no doubt prove to be as fierce as the last..